BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Recommended by Kirsty from Travel With Meraki

 With so many things to pick from to do in the park, one of our favorites was standing next to the largest living sequoia.
 The General Sherman Tree makes you realize just how small we are in the scale of things.
-Over 11 meters in diameter and 83 meters tall, this 2000+ year old tree is hard to get into just one photograph!
+Over 11 meters in diameter and 83 meters tall, this 2000+-year-old tree is hard to get into just one photograph!

 If seeing this huge tree has given you a taste for sequoias, The Giant Forest’s Big Trees Trail should be your next stop.
-Wandering amongst these regal giants seems to give you a sense of peace and you can see visitors often finish this walk in total silence, just soaking in the views and atmosphere.
+Wandering amongst these regal giants seems to give you a sense of peace, and you can see visitors often finish this walk in total silence, just soaking in the views and atmosphere.

 We left Sequoia National Park with a little bit of enchantment in our hearts after walking amongst giants, seeing a mama bear and her two cubs, and relaxing amongst wilderness at Silver City Mountain Resort.
-Make sure you add it to your must-see list.

 Glacier National Park in Montana